Post Fact Checked by Dr. Jason Cavolina, MS, PharmD

 Broth itself is not the powerhouse of nutrition.
-It is a base of a soup.
+It is the base of a soup.
 When you boil primarily meat with some bones for 45 minutes to an hour, this is broth, and though it can make a great dinner, it is not what we are after.

 Then there is stock.
 This is getting higher on the food as medicine scale, but it is still not a pure bone broth.
 Stock is primarily bones with a little meat that is still attached.
 The bones are often roasted first for enhanced flavor and then boiled for three to four hours.
 This does increase the gelatin in the liquid but hasn’t quite hit the mark.

 Then there is bone broth.
 In deference to the trend, it is generally made with all beef bones, but any bones can be used as long as there is very little meat left.
 You can still roast them for better flavor and even add in a few herbs, but the key is in the cook time.
 A true bone broth should be simmered for a minimum of eight hours and up to 24 hours.
-The longer it simmers, the healthier it is.
+The longer it simmers, the more nutrient dense it is.
 You will know it is ready when you can lightly press a bone between your thumb and forefinger and it easily crumbles.